gchure/phd/docs/src/chapter_02/section_05_results.md

 We determine the values of $K_A$ and $K_I$ by fitting to a single induction profile using Bayesian inferential methods [@sivia2006].
 We then use
-@Eq:foldchange_full to predict gene expression for any concentration of inducer, repressor copy number, and DNA binding energy and compare these predictions against experimental measurements.
+@Eq:fold_change_full to predict gene expression for any concentration of inducer, repressor copy number, and DNA binding energy and compare these predictions against experimental measurements.
 To obtain induction profiles for a set of strains with varying repressor copy numbers, we used modified